rizinorg/rizin/BUILDING.md

 # Build with acr/Makefile (deprecated)

-rizin also support compilation with configure+make, however this is not suggested and it is going to be removed in future releases.
+Rizin also support compilation with configure+make, however this is not suggested and it is going to be removed in future releases.

 To compile use: